 - Index shows the year-to-year percentage change, with a base year set at 100.
 The difference between two years is measured in percentage points.

-- Dependency burden is the ratio of dependent young and old to the population generally considered to be of working age, those aged 16-66.
+- Dependency ratio is the ratio of dependent young and old to the population generally considered to be of working age, those aged 16-66.
 When the dependency burden is 1, the number of people in the 16-66 age bracket is equal to that of the rest of the population.

 See also Population, Net migration, Births and Deaths.